 Something must not be working right, or at least not working to its full extent, in this gigantic rescue.
-This year, the GDP of Latin America and the Caribbean will decrease by between 1.5 per cent and 2 per cent.
-The World Trade Organization (WTO) estimates that in 2009 international commercial exchanges will go down by 9 per cent, which suggests the largest downturn since the Second World War.
-And, as always, the powerful are placing the greatest burden on the most vulnerable: the drastic measures taken against our migrants, combined with the contraction of productive activities in the countries of the North, will cause a 5 per cent reduction in remittances without any counterbalances.
+This year, the GDP of Latin America and the Caribbean will decrease by between 1.5% and 2%.
+The World

+Trade Organization (WTO) estimates that in 2009 international commercial exchanges will go down by 9%, which suggests the largest downturn since the Second World War.
+And, as always, the powerful are placing the greatest burden on the most vulnerable: the drastic measures taken against our migrants, combined with the contraction of productive activities in the countries of the North, will cause a 5% reduction in remittances without any counterbalances.